eleanorbucke21/pp5/README.md

 - I want to be able to update my details.
 - I want to be able to see past orders.

+All Products Page

+- I want to be able to see the products.
+- I want to be able to filter the products by price, rating &amp; category.

+All Products Page(Logged in as SuperUser/Admin)

+- I want to be able to see the products.
+- I want to be able to filter the products by price, rating &amp; category.
+- I want to be able to add it to my shopping bag.

 Product Detail Page

 - I want to be able to see the product.
 - I want to see the details of the product.
 - I want to be able to choose the sizes.
 - I want to be able to add it to my shopping bag.

+Product Detail Page(Logged in as SuperUser/Admin)

+- I want to be able to see the product.
+- I want to be able to edit the product.
+- I want to be able to delete the product.
+- I want to see the details of the product.

 Shopping Bag Page